AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

       end C;
    end C;

-Note that in case componnents have no default constructors (as it's the case above), then constructs of the enclosing object have to provide explicit construction, either through constructors or field initialization.
-E.g.:
+Note that if there is no initialization for components with no default constructors, the compiler will raise an error:

 .. code-block:: ada